Smit085/SpotifyClone/README.md

 - Picasso for image loading
 - RecyclerView for displaying lists

-## Contributions

-We welcome contributions from the community.
-If you'd like to contribute to the project, please fork the repository and create a pull request with your changes.

-## License

-This project is open-source and available under the [MIT License](LICENSE.md).

 ## Contact

 Feel free to contact us if you have any questions or suggestions:
 - Email: your.email@example.com
 - GitHub: [Your GitHub Profile](https://github.com/yourusername)